Beuterei/create-helper/README.md

 ### setupInteractiveUI

-Setup function that exposes the internal used helper instance for modifications.
-Gets [UIHelper](#UIHelper) as parameter
+Setup function that exposes the internal used helper instance and build in questions for modifications/usage.
+Gets [UIHelper](#UIHelper) and a indexed object of the [inquire](https://www.npmjs.com/package/inquirer) question type as parameter.
+See [build in questions](#build-in-questions)

 ### setupTemplateEngine